Firedrake/skutil/readme.txt

 "sonartab" (under development) prints sonar detection information.

+A turn's workflow would typically look like:

+- receive player orders
+- decide turn length
+- code any new player orders into data file
+- run "orders" to get new data file (this is the actual movement phase)
+- resolve any attacks
+- work out detections ("rangetab")
+- modify new data file for detection information
+- run "plot" to generate maps for one or both sides
+- send out maps, wait for orders

 ## Other things you will need (free)

+Perl

+Perl modules Geo::Ellipsoid, HTML::Template, Imager, YAML::XS

 Download TPC or ONC charts from the collection at http://www.lib.utexas.edu/maps/tpc/ or